Myofascial Meridians: Open the Ventral Plane

 Myofascial Sheaths

-The myofascial lines, planes, or sheaths provide a helpful map for understanding how positive and negative stress patterns relay and transfer through the body’s structures.
+The myofascial lines, planes, or sheaths provide a helpful map for understanding how positive and negative stress patterns are relayed and transferred through the body’s structures.
 Follow along for an exploration of the planes of the body by signing up for the series here.

 The Ventral Plane